EVHaste/haste-makes-waste/_posts/2021-04-19-renegade-ghost-chapter-1.markdown

 They gripped a box of headphones with both hands, ripping it off the rack, and spent a minute trying to pry off the spider-wrapping which was already chirping in between bursts of alarm.
 Though they managed to get it off eventually, they must have decided it hadn’t been worth the time, returning to smaller, easier-to grab items.

-When they next stood, they found themselves face-to-face with Ghost, who was perched on the edge of the counter and watching with great amusement.
+When they next stood, they found themselves face-to-face with Esper, who was perched on the edge of the counter and watching with great amusement.
 A crowbar swung out from the shadows, a reflex, their scream swallowed whole by the alarms.
-It passed straight through Ghost like she wasn’t even there, and she laughed.
+It passed straight through Esper like she wasn’t even there, and she laughed.

-“Hey, c’mon, friend” Ghost shouted over the noise, “I’m already robbing this pharmacy, find your own!”
+“Hey, c’mon, friend” Esper shouted over the noise, “I’m already robbing this pharmacy, find your own!”

 The (other) burglar stumbled backward away from her, tripping on scattered merchandise and dropping the crowbar.
 They flattened themselves against the cabinets, spilling more items off of it and onto the floor, eyes wide in recognition.

 “Oh god, it's you!"

-Ghost hadn’t move an inch, but they slid down the cabinets and back to the floor again, tucked into a ball as if under assault.
-Even through the ski mask, Ghost was disappointed to see, they were crying.
+Esper hadn’t move an inch, but they slid down the cabinets and back to the floor again, tucked into a ball as if under assault.
+Even through the ski mask, Esper was disappointed to see, they were crying.

 "Please don't kill me," they begged, "I'm just trying to get by.
 Please."